What is a Cold Wallet?

 You can also import cryptocurrencies using a seed phrase.

 Hot wallets store their keys online, while cold wallets store them offline.
-The debate between hot and cold wallets is widespread among crypto enthusiasts, each with their preference for different reasons.
+The debate between hot and cold wallets is widespread, each with their preference for different reasons.
 Let's look at the various aspects that differentiate the two types of wallets.

 Security